Colin Cunningham

 Colin Alexander Cunningham (born 1966) is an American television and film actor.
 Cunningham is best known for his roles as John Pope in the TNT science fiction series Falling Skies and as Major/Lt.Col Paul Davis on Stargate SG-1 and Stargate Atlantis.

 Career

-Cunningham began his acting career when he was dared by a friend to audition for a role in a public casting call.
-He was part of the founding company of the Open Fist Theatre Company, and he studied directing at the Vancouver Film School.
+Cunningham began his acting career when he was dared by a friend to audition for a role in a public casting call. and he studied directing at the Vancouver Film School.